thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 5. Block rewards for Layer 1 Validator Sets and Layer 2 Liquidity Nodes are paid in Rune.

 ### Block Rewards and Emission
-THORChain is a predictable inflationary currency that aims to create a price-competitive ecosystem, driving transaction fees to zero.
-Inflation is the hidden tax designed to reward those that stake to either secure the network, provide bridge support or add either Layer 1 or Layer 2 liquidity.
-Noting the current inflation rates of Ethereum, Bitcoin, EOS and Cosmos, an acceptable starting inflation of `5%` is proposed.
-As the Rune is designed to be a settlement currency, instead of a store of value, holding Rune without staking it in the ecosystem is economically discouraged.
-In all other cases, the Rune is held for as long as it is necessary to settle the payment.
+Rune ticker `RUNE` is a predictable inflationary currency that aims to create a price-competitive ecosystem, driving transaction fees to zero.
+Inflation is designed to reward those that stake to either secure the network or add either Layer 1 or Layer 2 liquidity.
+Noting the current inflation rates of Ethereum, Bitcoin, EOS and Cosmos, an acceptable starting inflation of `2-5%` is proposed.

 Block Rewards are issued with `50%` to Validator Sets and `50%` to the Layer 2 Liquidity Nodes.
 Each Validator in the Validator Set will receive:

 ![rewards=rewardsTotal/(100*Sets)](https://latex.codecogs.com/gif.latex?rewards/%28100*Sets%29)

 Liquidity Nodes will receive rewards in accordance with the Layer 2 Incentivisation Plan which rewards for liquidity and reliability.

 If Layer 2 is not launched alongside the mainnet, then Layer 2 rewards may be hard-coded to pay back to the Foundation to prevent a stalemate whereby validators refuse to launch the Layer 2 Incentivisation Plan for the incorrect perception that they are being diluted or penalised.

 ### Fees